bzquan/CucumberCpp/README.md

 The package includes Qt5.6 supporting DLLs.

 1. Uncompress CucumberC++.Windows.7z.You can download CucumberCpp.ex_ and change extension to exe if you have ready installed CucumberC++.Windows package.
-2. Install Visual Studio 2015 run time.
-It can be downloaded from Microsoft site.
+2. Install Microsoft Visual C++ Redistributable Package 2015.
+You can download it from Microsoft site.
 3. Start CucumberCpp.exe
 4. Using non-English specifications in Gherkin when generating executable specification
     - Check "Support unicode" button if you use Visual Studio 2015.
 Non-English names, e.g. Japanese, Chinese, are used in feature class name, scenario class names and function names.